 - Configure the Blast protocol so it’s optimised for your environment.
 Below are the settings I applied to my virtual machines:

-- I installed the VMware User Environment Manager (UEM) console on the Horizon Server and configured two file shares.
+- I installed the VMware Dynamic Environment Manager (DEM, previously User Environment Manager) console on the Horizon Server and configured two file shares.
 The two file shares could have easily been setup on an existing File Server, however I wanted the shares to be on the same high speed network as the Windows 7/10 VMs.
-I followed the excellent Quick-Start Tutorial for User Environment Manager to install/configure UEM.
-You can configure the UEM Group Policy objects in your Active Directory or local GPO template.
+I followed the excellent Quick-Start Tutorial for User Environment Manager to install/configure DEM.
+You can configure the DEM Group Policy objects in your Active Directory or local GPO template.

 - If you access the Horizon Connection server from a different DNS name (ie. via a UAG below), you will be required to configure the Connection Server’s so it will accept this connection.
 See this article “Allow HTML Access Through a Gateway” on how to configure this setting.